olifrost/olifrost.github.io/_posts/2019-06-05-refrost-the-planet.md

 {% include youtube id="nRxJcj0qiQk" thumb="/blog/refrosttheplanet.jpg" %}

 **Oli Frost Refrosts The Planet** is an online series that follows me, Oli Frost, and my plans to stop the earth defrosting.

 ---

-Search Oli Frost on Instagram Stories to use the [#RefrostThePlanet GIFs](/gifs)

----